gilesbowkett/flexverb/readme.md

 (syntax-coloring screenshot)

-Although Flexverb has plenty of silly failings, it has one really wonderful advantage: it suggests refactorings very rapidly.
-It's really easy to look at Flexverb code and see ways to structure it.
+Although FlexVerb has plenty of silly failings, it has one really wonderful advantage: it suggests refactorings very rapidly.
+It's really easy to look at FlexVerb code and see ways to structure it.
 In my opinion, this echoes one of the virtues of human classical languages.

 Lawyers often learn classical languages prior to entering law school,